 Ortisei – Arrive in Italy and transfer to Ortisei with time to wander the village, enjoying the crisp air and dramatic views from town.
-Ortisei has a nice pedestrian-only town center and a laid-back atmosphere.
+Ortisei has a charming pedestrian-only town center and a laid-back atmosphere.
 Your private taxi transfer from Venice, Verona, Innsbruck or Munich is included in your tour.
 Stay in a beautiful 4-star hotel with great food and a welcoming pool and spa.

 If you have time, you might consider arriving early to stop in Bolzano, your gateway to the Dolomites.
 Bolzano is a pleasant city with large squares, outdoor markets, and a captivating natural history museum (home of the famous Ötzi iceman).
 We can arrange additional nights in Bolzano to give you time to explore this small, vibrant city before heading to the mountains.

 Ortisei – One of the many charms of Ortisei is the variety of trail options surrounding the village.
 On your first full hiking day, you might take a dayhike through high scenic meadows to the Brogles hut, where you can look out over your route to come, gazing upon the jagged needles of the Puez-Odle peaks.

 Or for a more adventurous outing, meet up with a local guide for a via ferrata climb (guide and gear not included) on one of the local routes.
 Via ferrata climbs are famous throughout the Dolomites, and there are many options to choose among, from easy beginner hikes to steep, challenging routes.
 The local guide office can help you decide on an appropriate route, rent gear, and provide a guide.

 Alpina Dolomites – You’ll start with an easy morning with plenty of time to relax before your hike.
 Start with a gondola from town up the vast meadows of the Alpe di Siusi, the largest mountain meadow in the Alps.
 The undulating trail across the meadows passes by a number of small mountain inns.
-We’ll send you to a favorite lunch spot where you can enjoy some of the best homemade local flavors in the Dolomites, including our favorite Kaiserschmarrn in South Tyrol.
+We’ll send you to a favorite lunch spot where you can enjoy some of the best homemade local flavors in the Dolomites.